Canadian police discriminated against mother of slain Indigenous man, watchdog says

 The findings are contained in two long-awaited reports from the independent Civilian Review and Complaints Commission in a case that touched off protests about Canada’s treatment of Indigenous people.
 The reports have been obtained by The Washington Post; one was made public Monday.

 Boushie was shot in 2016 by Gerald Stanley, a White farmer, in a Ford Escape that friends had driven onto Stanley’s property with a flat tire.
-Stanley’s lawyer argued it was a
+Stanley’s lawyer argued it was a “freak accident”; an all-White jury acquitted Stanley of second-degree murder in 2018.

-“freak accident”; an all-White jury acquitted Stanley of second-degree murder in 2018.
+“Our family was never going to give up,” Debbie Baptiste, Boushie’s mother, told reporters Monday on the Whitecap Dakota First Nation reserve in Saskatchewan.
+“We were not going to be swept away and treated as less than human beings. … I did not deserve to be treated the way I was treated.”

 The report’s release Monday comes amid a broader reckoning here about the calcification of systemic racism within the country’s institutions, including its national police agency, which has long been criticized over its use of force against Black and Indigenous people.